lishu2006ll/text-generation-webui/README.md

 * Please see [Parameters-Tab Wiki](https://github.com/oobabooga/text-generation-webui/wiki/03-%E2%80%90-Parameters-Tab) for more details.

-Now you can do model inference on Text-Generation-WebUI with BigDL-LLM optimizations, including `Chat`, `Default` and `Notebook` Tabs.
+Now you may do model inference on Text-Generation-WebUI with BigDL-LLM optimizations, including `Chat`, `Default` and `Notebook` Tabs.

 #### 3.4.1 Chat Tab